 If You Need to Work, Do You Have a Job That Will Travel with You?

 Unless you are retired, a recent lottery winner, or just really, really good with your investments, you’re probably going to need work, and we are here to tell you that if think you’re going to make a living off your blog/YouTube channel, you’re not.
 If you can work remotely, really consider what that will look like on the road.
 Dedicated workspace?
 Constant connectivity?
-We’ll address many of these questions in a future post, but they’re important questions to ask yourself now.
+Looking for a job that is travel friendly?
+We’ve put together 30 of them:

 Are You Doing This Because You Want to Save Money?